 Read the "Guide to Going Carbon Neutral" that accompanied PCUSA policy in 2006.

-Recent statement to EPA from J. Herbert Nelson on carbon emissions.
+Statement to EPA from J. Herbert Nelson on carbon emissions.

 - The Hunger Program’s Just Eating?
 Practicing Our Faith at the Table curriculum helps congregations make connections between food and faith by exploring food’s impact on our health, the earth, and humanity.
 The curriculum is available for middle school students or high school students and adults.